-beneficial for the children.
+.
+Watch our For example; 2 biscuits for all, 1 packet of crisps for all.
 Key language: sharing, dividing, equal, fair.
-Wednesday Write: Can you write a shopping list for your space picnic?
-Planet jump: Around the room lay out a selection of 'planets' with numbers on up to 10 or 20 - whichever you feel your child is capable of.
+Wednesday video link for phonics and introducing the 'air' trigraph Say or write: Can you think of or write a shopping list for your space picnic?
+Star/ Planet jump: Around the room lay out a selection of 'stars' or 'planets' with numbers on up to 10 or 20 - whichever you feel your child is capable of.
 This can be on paper plates or even a piece of paper.
-There are a selection of activities you can do with these; - Order the planets from 1 - 10/20 - Shout out a number and child to jump to that planet as fast as they can - One less/one more than - 'jump to one more/less than 11' - Doubles (up to 5) - 'jump to double 3' Count down - Countdown to blast off by starting at 10/20 and jumping all the way down to 1.
-Don't touch the space Lava tricky word game: Scatter some 'space stepping stones' around the room.
+There are a selection of activities you can do with these; - Order the stars/planets from 1 - 10/20 - Shout out a number and child to jump to that star/planet as fast as they can - One less/one more than - 'jump to one more/less than 11' - Doubles (up to 5) - 'jump to double 3' Count down - Countdown to blast off by starting at 10/20 and jumping all the way down to 1. 'space stepping stones' around the room.
 These can be anything such as; placemats, cushions, paper etc. Designate a safe place to be the base (sofa etc).
-Also around the room place pieces of paper with tricky words on (these can be found in your home learning pack).
+Also around the room place pieces of paper with tricky words on (We will attach a list of tricky words).
 Explain to your child that their job is to rescue the cards from the lava one by one.
 Call out a word for your child to rescue.
 They can only step on the stepping stones, if they successfully get to the card, pick it up, and return to 'home' without touching the floor, they can keep the card and get a point.
 If they touch the lava at any time, they must put the card down and return to 'home' to try again.
 Continue calling out cards for your child to rescue until all cards have been recovered.

-Thursday Listen to the YouTube story.
-Making shape rockets: The solar system: One of our favourite songs in Inursaay Write: What do you think you would find if you flew up into space?
-Making these shape rockets is a great way of getting your child to talk about 2D shapes and their properties.
+Thursday Watch our video link for phonics reading game Listen to the YouTube story.
+Say or write: What do you think you would find if you flew up into space?
+Making shape rockets: Making these shap rockets is a great way of getting you child to tall about 2D shapes and their properties.
 Start by providing your child with some paper and a pencil and seeing if they can independently identify the shapes they will need for the rocket.
 Once they have a plan they can start drawing the shapes to be cut out for their rocket.
-Key language: triangle, rectangle, square, circle, straight edges, curved edges, sides, corners.
-Extension: Can your child label the shapes they have used?
-Reception is the planet song! https://www.youtube.com/watch?v=mnTaAoWs- Mo Why not get crafty with paint or pens and see if your child can create the planets on ready-made circles of paper and arrange them into the solar system.
+Key language: triangle rectangle, square, circle, straight edges, curved edges, sides, corners Extension: Can your child label the shapes they have used?
+Why not get crafty with paint or pens and see if your child can create the planets on ready-made circles of paper and arrange them into the solar system.
 Challenge them to label the planets too!
-Friday Write: Which planet would you most like to visit and why?
+Friday Watch our video link for syallable words Listen to the YouTube story Say or write: Which planet would you most like to visit and why?
 Lego rocket measuring: Challenge your child to make a rocket out of Lego.
 If you don't have Lego you might make it out of foil or whatever you have.
 Once they have made their rocket, support them to measure how tall their rocket is in cm using a ruler or a tape measure.
 Once they have an understanding, challenge them to measure other objects in the house.
 They might even want to record it on a piece of paper.
-Journey to space: With all your new space gear, why not have a trip to space today!
-Make sure you wear all your space gear and pack a picnic to have your lunch on the moon.
-Role play is a great way to consolidate children's learning.
-See if they can remember some planet names and incorporate these into their play.
-Enjoy!